 SESAME (Spin Echo Scattering Angle Measurement)

-Several experiments at national labs over the past three years have provided proof-of-principle results for SESAME.
+The SESAME technique relies upon magnetic fields confined into precise geometries to encode the scattering angle of neutrons into the final polarization of the beam.
+The resulting data give information on the real-space scattering length density correlations in materials over length scales for a few nm to several microns.
+Several experiments at national labs over the past few years have provided proof-of-principle results for SESAME.
 The most recent experiments were performed at the NIST Center for Neutron Research and the Los Alamos Neutron Science Center, in which neutron reflectivity was carried out on a nanopatterned silicon stamp.
-The results have been confirmed through theoretical calculations, and provide a basis for analysis of future experiments on more complicated structures, such as biomembranes and block copolymers.
+The results have been confirmed through theoretical calculations, and provide a basis for analysis of future experiments on more complicated structures, such as biomembranes and block copolymers. .
+The instrument at LENS has been used to study real-space correlations in porous alumina and bulk colloidal systems.